praneethreddyganta/Codex-Intern/sentiment_analyzer/README.md

-House Price Prediction using Linear Regression
+Advanced House Price Prediction using Linear Regression
-Project Overview
+1. Project Overview
-This project aims to predict house prices based on various features using a linear regression model.
-The project involves collecting a dataset from Kaggle, performing extensive exploratory data analysis (EDA), preprocessing the data, training a machine learning model, and evaluating its performance.
-The primary goal is to build a model that can make accurate price predictions on unseen data.

-Dataset
-The dataset used for this project was sourced from Kaggle.
-It contains various features of houses that are relevant for predicting their market price.

-Dataset: [Link to your Kaggle Dataset]

-Key Features: number_of_rooms, location, size_sqft, age_of_house, etc. (You should update this list with the actual columns from your dataset).
+This project presents a comprehensive, step-by-step methodology for predicting house prices using the Ames Housing dataset from Kaggle.
+The primary objective is to develop a robust linear regression model by performing rigorous data preprocessing, insightful exploratory data analysis (EDA), and creative feature engineering.
+The project also explores advanced regularization techniques (Ridge and Lasso) to improve model performance and prevent overfitting.

+This repository serves as a demonstration of a complete data science workflow, from initial data exploration to final model evaluation and interpretation.

-Table of Contents
+2. Table of Contents
 Project Structure

+Technologies Used

 Installation

 Project Workflow

-Exploratory Data Analysis & Visualizations
+Data Cleaning & Preprocessing

+Feature Engineering

-Model Training & Evaluation
+Modeling & Evaluation

-Observations & Insights

 How to Use

 Acknowledgements

-Project Structure
+3. Project Structure
-A well-organized project directory helps in managing code, data, and results effectively.
-Here is a recommended structure:
+The project is organized into a clear and maintainable directory structure:

 house-price-prediction/
 ├── data/